Mimi Kalinda: Boards

 Mimi sits on the board of Catalyst for Growth (C4G), a solution launched by JP Morgan and Dalberg to support entrepreneurs across Africa, and she serves on the advisory board of Africa Works Ventures, a Hong Kong based consultancy which facilitates investment from China for promising African companies.
 Kalinda sits on the Africa Brand Counsel, and is the Rebranding Africa Champion for Africa 2.0.

-Book
+She also serves on the advisory board of Africa Works Ventures and the Africa Brand Counsel.

+In 2024, Mimi became an Executive Board Member for The African Capacity Building Foundation (ACBF), a specialized agency of the African Union that focuses on capacity development and building across the African continent.

+Books

 Mimi Kalinda is an author of an e-book titled, Talking to Africa: Considering Culture in Communications for a Complex Continent.
 The book reviews how understanding the cultural dynamics of four major African markets (Nigeria, Kenya, Ethiopia and South Africa) can lead to the development and more successful implementation of communications strategies that are results-driven.
 The take-home message from this e-book is, when communicating to Africans, do your homework, do not underestimate cultural dynamics, and do not stereotype or make assumptions.

+Mimi’s most recent book, Echoes of Influence: Harnessing the Power of Storytelling as a Leadership Strategy, is for leaders at all levels, entrepreneurs, and anyone who manages a team and wants to master storytelling to drive transformation and achieve impactful outcomes in their organization.